MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/javascript.md

  * Result: "example \" ' \\ "
 The script returns a string that `ExecuteScript` JSON encodes for you.
 If you call `JSON.stringify` from your script, then the result is doubly encoded as a JSON string the value of which is a JSON string.

-Only the properties on the result will be included in the JSON encoded object, and not inherited properties.
-Most DOM objects inherit all of their properties and so you'll need to explicitly copy their values on to another object to return.
+Only the properties in the result will be included in the JSON encoded object, not inherited properties.
+Most DOM objects inherit all properties, so you'll need to explicitly copy their values on to another object to return.
 For example:

 Script              | Result
 ---                 | ---